 The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us and the selling stockholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of Class A common stock from the selling stockholders.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of Class A common stock.

 Total

+1 otai

 Per Share No Exercise Full Exercise

-\$ \$ \$
+Public offering price \$ \$ \$

-Per Share ·
+Underwriting discounts and commissions to be paid by:

+Us

+The selling stockholders